Lazyjimpressions/ourvidz-worker/WORKER_API.md

 #### **Troubleshooting & Learnings**
 - For SDXL, always expect a tuple and unpack it directly.
 - Do not try to handle a single tensor or boolean for SDXL.
-- If you see `'bool' object is not iterable'`, you are not unpacking the tuple.
+- If you see `'bool' object is not iterable'`, you are not unpacking the tuple or Compel is misconfigured.
 - If you see `unexpected keyword argument`, you are using keyword args for encoders—switch to positional.
 - Always check your Compel version (`import compel; print(compel.__version__)`).
 - For SDXL, always use positional arguments for encoders and `requires_pooled=True`.